 Course Description:

 Gain a solid and fundamental understanding of gear geometry, types and arrangements, and basic design principles.
-Starting with the basic definitions of gears, conjugate motion, and the Laws of Gearing, learn the tools needed to understand the inter-relation and coordinated motion operating within gear pairs and multi-gear trains.
+Starting with the fundamental definitions of gears, conjugate motion, and the Laws of Gearing, learn the tools needed to understand the inter-relation and coordinated motion operating within gear pairs and multi-gear trains.
 Basic gear system design process, gear measurement and inspection techniques will also be explained.
 In addition, the fundamentals of understanding the stepwise process of working through the iterative design process required to generate a gear pair will be reviewed.
 Learn the steps and issues involved in design refinement and some manufacturing considerations.
 An explanation of basic gear measurement techniques, how measurement equipment and test machines implement these techniques, and how to interpret the results from these basic measurements will also be covered.
+We will conclude with an overview of gear failures, failure mechanisms, and possible root causes, as a workshop style discussion.

 It is recommended that you spend a minimum of 1 hour reading and reviewing the material each day.